Category: RFS

 • I used a picture I took while shadowing the delivery drivers, as I felt it represented RFS as a whole, and included graphics and the new typography

-• I also thought about ways to summarise the information further than last year’s post, so I removed 23rd December and added a range “26th – 29th” as a closing day
+• I thought about ways to summarise the information further than last year’s post, so I removed 23rd December and added a range “26th – 29th” as a closing day

 Lastly, I wanted to make a Christmas version of the Favourites of the Week (FOTW):